GilbertEmodi/Kubernetes/README.md

 ## Part 2

 In this Section, I will prepare a backend app for Kubernetes deployment.
 This is because Kubernetes deployment requires apps to be containerized and for there to be a container image.
-This project will get us to create that container image.
+This part of the project will get us to create that container image.

 ### Tools and concepts